snnsnn/Better-Rust-Documentation/README.md

 ## How to use

 First install Stylus or Stylish add ons on your browser then use import button to import contents of css file.
 Stylus is the better one.
-Make sure either dark or light theme since they overwrite each other.
+Make sure to use either dark or light theme since they overwrite each other.

 You can also use userstyles.org to install: